21+ SSL Statistics that Show Why Security Matters so Much

 In May 2019, 84.2% of pages loaded in Chrome, on all platforms, were served over HTTPS.

 (Source: Google’s Transparency Report)

 Google has been gathering HTTPS stats since 2015 thanks to users who altruistically enough click on “Yes” when asked if they would like to share their browsing data.
-84.2% is the average across all platforms from May 11, 2019.
+84.2% was the average HTTPS traffic across all platforms in May 2019.

 This is huge.